jessseo1246/Forecasting_TTC_Streetcar_Delays/README.md

 ### **🚂Data Science Solution Overview:**

-The dataset has been cleaned by addressing duplicates, handling missing values, converting necessary data types, and eliminating irrelevant data in preparation for analysis.
-With the clean dataset, we will use visualizations to identify the distribution of relationships between variables and create hypotheses for regression models, which will be conducted later on.
+The dataset has been cleaned by addressing duplicates, handling missing values, converting necessary data types, and eliminating irrelevant data to perform the analysis.
+With the clean dataset, we will use visualizations to identify the distribution of relationships between variables and create hypotheses for regression models, which will conduct later on.